mage-os/generate-mirror-repo-js/README.md

 #### `--target=upstream-nightly`

-Alternatively a release of the current development versions of Magento Open Source can be generated.
+This generates a release of the current development versions of Magento Open Source.
+This is known as an "upstream nightly" build.

+#### `--target=mageos-nightly`

+This generates a release of the current development versions of Mage-OS.
 This is known as a "nightly" build.

+#### `--target=release`

+This build target requires a number of additional arguments:
+* `--mageosRelease=x.x.x` The release version, for example 1.0.0
+* `--mageosVendor=mage-os` The composer vendor name for the release.
+Defaults to `mage-os`
+* `--upstreamRelease=2.4.6-p1` The corresponding Magento Open Source release.

 ### Caching git repositories